tangentsoft/pidp8i/doc/os8-run.md

     # MACREL is enabled by default with no settings.
     # We need to avoid patching FUTIL in that default case
-    # So we have to set a disablement of that action
+    # So we have to set a disablement of that action by
-    # Conditional on macrel not-disabled.
+    # default as well.

-    begin not-disabled macrel
+    begin default macrel
     disable futil_patch
-    end not-disabled macrel
+    end default macrel

-    begin not-disabled futil_patch
+    begin default futil_patch
     # The two FUTIL patches only get applied to FUTIL V7 which comes with
     # OS/8 V3D to bring it up to V7D.
 MACREL V2 comes with FUTIL V8B, so
     # these patches are skipped by mkos8 using an RE match on the file name
     # when the user does not pass --disable-os8-macrel to configure.
     patch ../media/os8/patches/FUTIL-31.21.1M-v7B.patch8
     patch ../media/os8/patches/FUTIL-31.21.2M-v7D.patch8
-    end not-disabled futil_patch
+    end default futil_patch

 ### <a id="patch-comm"></a>`patch` — Run a patch file.